Folks are making serious money on YouTube.

 Once you’ve been accepted into YPP, you can set up your ad preferences and enable monetization on your content.
 Payments will automatically be issued through AdSense.

 If you’re producing high-quality content on YouTube, you can consider charging users for subscribing.
-This money-making strategy is reserved for YouTube creators who already have lots of subscribers.
+This money-making strategy is reserved for YouTube content creators who already have lots of subscribers.

 The minimum eligibility requirements for a YouTube channel membership include: